dsroklub/roprotokol/README.md

 * Updatere browsere i baadhallen.
 Chrome og Firefox virker i nyeste udgaver.
 * Do form validation: http://stackoverflow.com/questions/27224661/angularjs-validation-for-ui-select-multiple

+* Check that all rowers has the correct right by looking at the rights table and also make sure we test if instructor
+* Show wrench next to name in checkout view
+* Don't default on triptype and block checkout
+* TODO: Make sure we calculate from boat placement

+Trim destination names in DB for trailing whitespace

 ### Terminaler

 Slå autofill fra i Chromium